 Designed to make guests feel ‘temporarily Venetian’, housed in a 2,800 sq m 16th-century aristocratic house Palazzina Grassi, the PalazzinaG brings a long-overdue contemporary edge to Italy’s floating city.

 Low-key at first glance

 This low-key appearance disappears in the lobby, with a long mirrored glass bar on one side and the open kitchen of PG’s restaurant on the other.
-With its seductive low lighting, mahogany panelled walls and plush armchairs it is a great place to come for cocktails, live music and local fare.
+With its seductive low lighting, mahogany paneled walls and plush armchairs it is a great place to come for cocktails, live music, and local fare.

 The interiors distill the essence of Venice, contrasting and harmonizing tradition and modernity.

-Throughout, there are floor-to-ceiling Venetian mirrors, multi-coloured hallways in bright red to acid almond green, huge rugs in vivid colours, vintage and rare books, antique pieces, mahogany and unique artworks, with Starck’s design signature all over it.
+Throughout, there are floor-to-ceiling Venetian mirrors, multi-colored hallways in bright red to acid almond green, huge rugs in vivid colors, vintage and rare books, antique pieces, mahogany, and unique artworks, with Starck’s design signature all over it.